hschott/Camdroid/README.md

 Camdroid
 ========

-Showcase of Android camera control and OpenCV
+Showcase of Android camera control and OpenCV image processing